hakonbja/dekunstmakers-infra/README.md

 ### Initial Setup on Server

-1. Clone this repository to `/root/dekunstmakers-infra` on your Hetzner server
+1. Copy `.env.example` to `.env` on the server at `/root/dekunstmakers-infra/.env` and configure your environment variables
-2. Copy `.env.example` to `.env` and configure your environment variables
+2. Run the GitHub Actions deployment workflow (it will copy `docker-compose.yml` and start services)

-3. Run `docker-compose up -d` to start all services
+Alternatively, you can manually clone the repository and run `docker-compose up -d` locally on the server.

 ### Automated Deployment